Esri/calcite-design-system/conventions/Documentation.md

 - Stories that are only meant for testing should use the `_TestOnly` suffix, which ensures it is only used for the screenshot test build.
 For example, if a snapshot with specific properties is needed for testing, it wouldn't need to be included in the playground where knobs can be used to display the state in the `simple` story.
 - Stories that are not meant for testing should use the `_NoTest` suffix, which ensures it is only used for the internal playground build.
 For example, stories that requires interaction not supported by the screenshot test environment, such as changing knobs.
 - The `simple` story and any other significant configuration should have a matching `darkThemeRTL_TestOnly` story
-  - In order to reduce snapshot count, dark theme and RTL visual tests have been combined
+  - In order to reduce snapshot count, dark mode and RTL visual tests have been combined

 ### Using utilities